mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   finding bugs.'
 ---

+If I told you I had a really good book or article for you about how to overcome your fear of flying and I talked about why flying is so great and how to work out the logistics of booking your ticket, but then I didn't say anything about how to

+TODO: It has to be a guide to some practical task where we leave out the hard part

+So why is that the way we talk about code reviews?

 If you Google "code reviews", you'll find article after article describing code reviews from the perspective of finding bugs.

 I can only assume these articles were written in the future, where your teammates are robots.
 In that world, your teammates send you code that they believe is high quality, and you give them a long list of reasons why it's not.
 This list warms their cold, robot hearts, as it brings them one step closer to eliminating the need for you as the sole human on the team.